 Omnitrition vs. Plexus Slim

-- This product promotes probiotics and “metabolism boosters” as its approach to weight loss
+This product promotes probiotics and “metabolism boosters” as its approach to weight loss.

-- No specific diet is included with supplements
+No specific diet is included with supplements.

-- Ingredients are typical of weight loss supplements and have little science backing the claims
+Ingredients are typical of weight loss supplements and have little science backing the claims.

 Omnitrition vs. Isagenix

-Isagenix is also an MLM (pyramid scheme) marketing plan that relies on promotion and reviews gathered by the people who are selling it.
+Isagenix is also an MLM (pyramid scheme) marketing plan that relies on promotion and reviews gathered by the people selling it.
 The weight loss product, IsaLean, is a powdered shake designed as a meal replacement.
 Isagenix recommends 1 to 3 shakes a day as a way to get high nutrition while cutting calories.

-- Powdered shake is said to detox the body while offering high nutrition
+Powdered shake is said to detox the body while offering high nutrition.

-Shakes replace meals, meals are very low calorie
+Shakes replace meals; meals are very low calorie.

-Isagenix claims high quality, organic ingredients, but lists items like “fructose” which is not useful for weight loss
+Isagenix claims high-quality, organic ingredients, but lists items like “fructose,” which is not useful for weight loss.

-Isagenix is expensive- “systems” run from $200- $400 for a 30 day supply
+Isagenix is expensive- “systems” run from $200- $400 for a 30 day supply.

-Shakes are made with water and ice blended with the product and used as a low calorie meal replacement
+Shakes are made with water and ice blended with the product and used as a low-calorie meal replacement.

 Expensive- $129 +shipping for 30 servings

-Reviews on taste are mediocre
+Reviews on taste are mediocre.

 Omnitrition vs. Thrive Patch

 MLM, yes again.
-Thrive Patch uses dermal fusion technology (DFT) that allows you to absorb nutrients directly through the skin vs taking pills or shakes.
-Claims include weight management, improved cognition, better digestion, immune boost, healthier joints muscles, age-defying and antioxidant ingredients.
+Thrive Patch uses dermal fusion technology (DFT) that allows you to absorb nutrients directly through the skin vs. taking pills or shakes.
+Claims include weight management, improved cognition, better digestion, immune boost, healthier joints, muscles, age-defying, and antioxidant ingredients.
 However, there are no clinical trials to back up any of these claims.

-Purchasers must sign up to access information and products
+Purchasers must sign up to access information and products.

-Claims are not backed up by any peer reviewed science
+Claims are not backed up by any peer-reviewed science

 Omnitrition vs. Trim Down Club

-- Plan encourages avoiding the “5 worst foods”: fruit juice, margarine, whole wheat bread, processed soy, processed meats
+The plan encourages avoiding the “5 worst foods”: fruit juice, margarine, whole wheat bread, processed soy, processed meats

-- Personal menu plans from your favorite foods
+Personal menu plans from your favorite foods

-- 8 week weight loss plan
+8-week weight loss plan

-Concerns and Considerations About Omnitrition
+Omnitrition Diet Concerns and Considerations

+The Omnitrition meal plan has, like any diet program, strengths and limitations in its prescribed method to help users lose weight.
 It may be a good fit for some while others may benefit from an alternative weight loss solution.
 Here are a few key points of concern for anyone considering this particular program:

 At this time, there is no specific research supporting the efficacy of the Omnitrition HCG diet plan or any of its products.